C-O-R-A/CoDI/README.md

 # CoDI (CORA Desktop Interface)

-A Python SDK for communicating with the Colossus robotic arm over TCP sockets.
+A Python SDK for communicating with the Cora robotic arms over TCP sockets.
 The package provides:

 - `ColossusClient` for command transmission, state feedback, and video streaming